EtiennePerot/splitfs/README.md

 * `chunk_size`: The size of each chunk.
 Must be suffixed by a unit (`B`, `KiB`, `MiB`, `GiB`, `TiB`).
 Default is `32MiB`.
 * `exclude_regexp`: If specified, files with their full path (rooted at the source directory) match this regular expressions will show up as regular files in the mountpoint, rather than getting chunked.
+* `filename_hash`: Algorithm for filename hashes in chunked filenames.
+* `filename_includes_total_chunks`: Controls whether or not chunk filenames will contain the total number of chunks of the overall file.
+* `filename_includes_mtime`: Controls whether or not chunk filenames will contain the mtime of the overall file.

 ## How do I get my files back from chunks?